CodeWithFlexicon/Summer-2023-Assignment-8/README.md

 # Book Inventory Management API

-This project is an API for managing a book inventory.
+This assignment is an API for managing a book inventory.
 It allows users to perform CRUD (Create, Read, Update, Delete) operations on book data using Node.js, Express.js, and PostgreSQL.

 ## Installation